StarGazer007/coursera-getting-and-cleaning-data-project/README.md

 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file tidy.txt.

+##Additional Information

+You can find additional information about the variables, data and transformations in the  [CookBook.MD](https://github.com/StarGazer007/coursera-getting-and-cleaning-data-project/blob/master/CodeBook.MD)file.